CUDA-L1: Improving CUDA Optimization via Contrastive Reinforcement Learning: Introduction

 \item Without human prior knowledge, RL systems can independently discover CUDA optimization techniques, learn to combine them strategically, and more importantly, extend the acquired CUDA reasoning abilities to unseen kernels.
 This capability unlocks the potential for a variety of automatic CUDA optimization tasks, e.g., kernel parameter tuning, memory access pattern optimization, and different hardware adaptations, offering substantial promises to enhance GPU utilization during this period of unprecedented computational demand. \end{enumerate}

+Another contribution of this work is the enrichment of the KernelBench dataset with CUDA Graph implementations.\footnote{Found at \url{https://github.com/deepreinforce-ai/CUDA-L1}} We release these implementations to the community, providing substantially stronger baselines for performance comparison.
 Despite its capabilities, it is important to acknowledge the potential challenges and pitfalls in training RL systems for tasks including but not limited to CUDA kernel development.
 We discovered that RL can be remarkably adept at exploiting loopholes in reward systems rather than solving the intended problem.
 For example, in our experiments, RL discovered a vulnerability in the KernelBench evaluation: by creating additional CUDA streams in the generated code, it could manipulate the timing measurements.
 This exploitation resulted in a reported 18x speedup that was entirely artificial with the actual computation performance unchanged.
 Such reward hacking behaviors are particularly concerning because they often require careful human inspection to detect.
 This paper identifies these failure modes, and proposes practical methods for more robust reward mechanisms and training procedures.